-While no one in writing expects to make a living, anyone who tells you they don’t want recognition is lying.
+While writing rarely yields a solid living, anyone who tells you they don’t want recognition is lying.

-Why would bloggers be tweeting, pinning, tumblring, instagraming, and making YouTube channels of themselves?
+Why would bloggers be tweeting, meme-ing, pinning, tumbling, instagraming, and making YouTube channels of themselves?

 So they can hide in the Witness Protection Program?